Ditectrev/DP-203/README.md

 - [ ] SELECT: TopOne OVER(PARTITION BY Game ORDER BY Score Desc).
 GROUP BY: Game.
 - [ ] SELECT: CollectTop(1)OVER(ORDER BY Score Desc).
 GROUP BY: TopOne OVER(PARTITION BY Game ORDER BY Score Desc).

-### HOTSPOT You need to design an analytical storage solution for the transactional data.
+### You need to design an analytical storage solution for the transactional data.
 The solution must meet the sales transaction dataset requirements.
 What should you include in the solution?

 ![Question 95](images/question95.jpg)